isakellariou/port-scheduling/README.md

 GET http://<host>:<port>/port_schedule/health
 ```

 This is very useful, when using the container as a side car.
+You should get back an "OK" if the scheduler is ready.